Nicholas deluges U.S. Gulf Coast with heavy rain, flooding | Science-Environment

 Nicholas deluges U.S. Gulf Coast with heavy rain, flooding

 The damage from Nicholas comes just two weeks after Hurricane Ida killed more https://www.reuters.com/world/us/evacuees-urged-not-return-home-after-devastation-storm-ida-2021-09-01than 80 people across at least eight U.S. states and devastated communities in coastal Louisiana near New Orleans.
-No deaths have been reported from Nicholas since the storm made landfall as a hurricane along the Texas Gulf Coast early on Tuesday, packing 75 mph (121 kph) winds.
+No deaths have been reported from Nicholas, which weakened to a tropical depression on Tuesday evening, since it made landfall as a hurricane along the Texas Gulf Coast early on Tuesday, packing 75 mile-per-hour (121 km-per-hour) winds.

-No deaths have been reported from Nicholas since the storm made landfall as a hurricane along the Texas Gulf Coast early on Tuesday, packing 75 mph (121 kph) winds.
-Nicholas was expected to drop 1 to 3 inches (3 to 7 cm) of rain per hour across the region on Tuesday afternoon and evening, the National Weather Service said.
+No deaths have been reported from Nicholas, which weakened to a tropical depression on Tuesday evening, since it made landfall as a hurricane along the Texas Gulf Coast early on Tuesday, packing 75 mile-per-hour (121 km-per-hour) winds.
+Nicholas was expected to drop 1 to 3 inches (3 to 7 cm) of rain per hour across the region by the end of Tuesday, the National Weather Service said.
 Isolated areas of the Upper Texas Coast and southern Louisiana could see up to 5 inches.

-Nicholas was blowing across the Houston area at about 1 p.m.
-Central Time (1800 GMT), heading east-northeast with maximum sustained winds of 40 mph (65 kph), the National Hurricane Center said in a bulletin.
-The storm, moving at 7 mph (11 kph), was expected to turn eastward later in the day, headed into Louisiana, Mississippi and the Florida panhandle by Thursday.
+Nicholas was moving out of the Houston area and east toward Louisiana with maximum sustained winds of 35 mph at about 7 p.m.
+Central Time (0000 GMT), the National Hurricane Center said in a bulletin.
+The storm, moving at 6 mph, was expected to move into Louisiana, Mississippi and the Florida panhandle by Thursday.

 "It’s vital that we have as many resources as possible to respond to the forecasted heavy rainfall, potential for flash flooding & river flooding across Central & South Louisiana.
 I urge everyone to be prepared," Louisiana Governor John Bel Edwards said on Twitter.
-By midday, more than 94,000 customers in Louisiana and 422,000 in Texas did not have power, according to a Reuters tally.
-More than 288,000 customers in the Houston area faced outages, utility CenterPoint Energy said.
+By late afternoon more than 94,000 customers in Louisiana and 186,000 in Texas remained without power, according to a Reuters tally.

 CLASSES CANCELED Texas Governor Greg Abbott declared states of emergency in 17 counties and three cities, putting boat and helicopter rescue teams on standby.